Why Does Hollywood Insist On Sexualizing Children?

 Back in 2008, when Cyrus was only 15 years old, she posed for renowned photographer Annie Leibovitz for a Vanity Fair shoot.
 One of those photos featured her with her bare back fully exposed and her front covered with a sheet.
 It too caused an uproar because the public thought it was highly inappropriate for a 15-year-old to be depicted in a sexually provocative manner.

-An editorial spread like this is very expensive.
+These kinds of editorial photo shoots are very expensive.
 It’s a case where every detail in the editorial is attended to.
 Those responsible for creating the cover story for Vanity Fair made a decision about every single element of this picture.
 The creative team determined exactly what they wanted to do – which was to present a childlike figure who was also sexualized in order to help sell their product.
 This was also the case with the then 17-year-old Dakota Fanning fashion spread for Marc Jacobs's Oh, Lola! perfume.
+She is styled in a minidress, leaning back and resting a giant bottle of perfume topped with a rose on her crotch.
+The advertisement was deemed so sexually provocative that it was banned in Britain.

 Just because something is legal doesn’t make it right.
 While it's completely legal to dress children inappropriately and have them act in sexually provocative ways, it doesn’t make it right.
 It's dangerous because it signals a child’s sexual availability to potential creeps and predators.
 Millie Bobby Brown is just the latest in a long line of victims in the entertainment industry.
 That's why it was so disturbing to see her in the white outfit with the plunging neckline to the SAG Awards.
 Adults have a duty and responsibility to protect children from sexualization because, otherwise, society will run the risk of normalizing pedophilia.